erikologic/u-at-proto/README.md

 The workflow runs on every push to `main` branch.

+### SSL Certificate Caching

+The environment uses Tailscale + Caddy for automatic TLS certificate management ([learn more](https://tailscale.com/kb/1190/caddy-certificates)).

+To avoid Let's Encrypt rate limiting, the GitHub Actions workflow implements certificate caching:

+- **Partition Isolation**: Each environment (`local`, `ci`, etc.) has its own certificate set
+- **Per-service Certificates**: Each service (PLC, PDS, Relay, Jetstream) gets its own certificate
+- **Local Storage**: Certificates persist on the host filesystem for local development
+- **CI Caching**: In GitHub Actions, certificates are encrypted and cached between workflow runs
+- **Immutable Strategy**: New cache artifacts are created when certificates change, always restoring from the latest available cache

 ## Running Tests

 These projects demo how to integrate a test suite with the docker compose setup.